stattleship/stattleship-r/README.md

 ## Install
 `devtools::install_github("stattleship/stattleship-r")`

+## Quick Start

+To get started quickly, check out [this post](http://blog.stattleship.com/stop-scraping-for-sports-data-start-stattleshipping/) which covers everything that you need.

 ## Getting Started
 Obtain an access TOKEN from [stattleship.com](www.stattleship.com).
 Load R and initialize your TOKEN for your session and load the library: